Create GSA + STEAM blueprint

 TemplateWe used the GSA + Steam (Windows only)

 blueprint template for this guide.
-Using a template is recommended as it ensures most fields are pre-filled.
+Templates are recommended because they pre-fill most fields correctly.

 1. Enter STEAM ID & Executableβ